economyoftime/economyoftime.github.io-bkp/index.md

 How do you value your time?
 Many people used to say 'time is money', but there was never a currency to account for it until now.

+Time is finite for everyone and everything.
+Give it a value and trade your time!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for